ckoerber/distribution-analysis/Readme.md

 ## <a name="Description"></a>Description
-Module for analyzing and visualizing statistical distributions.
+Python module for analyzing and visualizing statistical distributions.

 ## <a name="Contains"></a>Contains
 * `plotDist.py` the visualization module